MonkeyAndres/MonkeyAndres.github.io/_posts/2021-12-26-how-to-use-intagram-responsibly.md

 ---
 layout: post
-title: How to use Intagram responsibly
+title: How to use Instagram responsibly
 description: My way of using Instagram and controlling the time you spend on it.
 pin: false
 tags: []